sourcery-ai/sourcery-analytics/docs/source/developer_guide.rst

 :Created: 2022-04-19
 :Last Updated: 2022-04-28

-This document aims to be a guide for those contributing to the repository by outlining the decisions taken during its development and a description of the patterns used.
+This document aims to be a guide for those contributing to the repository.

 Local Development